 A native of Pittsburgh, Pennsylvania, Daniel Ficarri is a rising organist and composer, currently studying at The Juilliard School with Paul Jacobs.
 Ficarri is quickly making his mark as a versatile soloist and ensemble musician in New York City--his recent performance of John Cage’s Souvenir for organ was listed under the “Week’s 8 Best Classical Music Moments” in The New York Times.
 In addition, Ficarri appeared as part of the WQXR Bach Organ Marathon, and he has performed in recital at some of New York City’s most impressive spaces—The Church of St. Ignatius Loyola, The Church of St. Paul the Apostle, and on the world-famous pipe organ of The Cathedral Church of St. John the Divine.
 Other performances have taken him outside of the solo organ world, from appearances in Lincoln Square’s Winter’s Eve Festival and Juilliard’s ChamberFest to concerts with the Chelsea Opera, The Florida Orchestra, the Master Chorale of Tampa Bay, and the Juilliard Orchestra in Lincoln Center’s Alice Tully Hall.
-Earlier this year, he performed for the Oregon Bach Festival at the University of Scranton, Wingate University, St. Thomas Episcopal Church, the Cathedral Church of St. John the Divine, and the Hall of Philosophy in Mt.
+This season, Ficarri’s schedule includes performances at the University of Scranton, Wingate University, St. Thomas Episcopal Church, the Cathedral Church of St. John the Divine, and the Hall of Philosophy in Mt.
 Gretna, PA.